Paimpont forest: Geography and ecosystem

 The forest is located in the northwestern French region of Brittany, about 30 km southwest of the city of Rennes.
-It occupies mainly the territory of the commune of Paimpont but extends to bordering communes in the department of Ille-et-Vilaine, mainly Guer and Beignon in the south, Saint-Péran in the northeast, and Concoret in the north.
+It occupies mainly the territory of the commune of Paimpont but extends to bordering communes in the departments of Ille-et-Vilaine and Morbihan, mainly Guer and Beignon in the south, Saint-Péran in the northeast, and Concoret in the north.

 The woodland surrounding Paimpont is the remains of a denser and much larger forest.
 It is mainly a broadleaved forest, mostly oaks and beech, with areas of conifers either inside after clear-felling or on the periphery as a transition to moorland, for example towards the west in the area of Tréhorenteuc and the Val sans retour.
 The relative altitude of the forested massif helps produce a climate close to the oceanic climate of the Finistère coast.
 This, in addition to west and southwest winds that carry clouds and rain, supports ample vegetation.
 The surplus of water feeds the many brooks at the bottoms of small valleys before flowing into the river Aff, then into the Vilaine, and on to the area around Redon in the south of Ille-et-Vilaine.

 The road from Forges to Concoret, which goes north through Paimpont, separates the western "high forest" (haute forêt) and the eastern "low forest", both of comparable size.
 In the high forest, the altitude decreases regularly from the highest point to 258 m, regularly offering views southwest towards the department of Morbihan; similarly, to the north are views towards the commune of Mauron on the edge of Côtes-d'Armor.